Well Field Development and Aquifer Testing

 - Water quality is excellent and amenable to the proposed treatment.

-The new well field and Reverse Osmosis (RO) Water Treatment Plant opened in October 2010.
+The new well field and Reverse Osmosis (RO) Water Treatment Plant are open.